FOREX-Euro climbs as ECB eyes rate hikes, dollar slides

 After declining last week, U.S. equities followed European stocks higher on Monday. .N

-The euro's rally came as the dollar fell broadly, with a selloff that began accelerating last week.
+The euro's rally came as the dollar fell broadly after already selling off last week.
 FRX

 Investors had more appetite for riskier assets on Monday as they reacted to Lagarde's comments and easing worries that a European recession was imminent while the U.S. outlook looked less inspiring, according to Erik Nelson, macro strategist at Wells Fargo, New York.